rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 **Last verified to run:** 2025-03-30

-**Learning objective:** Use the ADQL interface to extract multi-band photometry of a varible object
+**Learning objective:** Use the ADQL interface to extract multi-band photometry of a variable object

 **LSST data products:** `Object` catalog, `deepCoadd` image